nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 .catch(err => console.error(err))
 ```

-> note that in recent versions of node.js, you won't have to do this manual conversion for a lot of the API, there is a promisifying function available in the [util module](https://nodejs.org/docs/latest-v11.x/api/util.html#util_util_promisify_original).
+> note that in recent versions of node.js, you won't have to do this manual conversion for a lot of the API.
+There is a promisifying function available in the [util module](https://nodejs.org/docs/latest-v11.x/api/util.html#util_util_promisify_original) that will do this for you, given that the function you're promisifying has the correct signature.
 ---

 ## Consuming a promise